 What are the necessary preparation steps you need to take?

-Once all members of the Bond Offering team have been selected, the kick-off meeting brings them together to agree on:
+Once all members of the IPO team have been selected, the kick-off meeting brings them together to agree on:

-► The offering’s nature and structure, namely, whether it will be made through (i) a public offering or also a private offering to institutional investors, (ii) an offering addressed to investors resident in Portugal or also to investors in other jurisdictions, and which ones;
+► The offering’s nature and structure, namely, whether it will be made through (i) a Company´s share capital increase with issuance of new shares and/or a sale of existing shares, (ii) a public offering or also a private offering to institutional investors, (ii) an offering addressed to investors resident in Portugal or also to investors in other jurisdictions, and which ones.

 ► The composition of the team member’s and workflows.